Julius Hoffman: Career

 Hoffman worked in the private practice of law in Chicago with the law firm of White and Hawxhurst from 1915 to 1936 and with the law firm of Markheim, Hoffman, Hungerford & Sollo from 1944 to 1947.
 He was general counsel for the Brunswick-Balke-Collender Company from 1936 to 1944.
 He was a Judge of the Superior Court of Cook County, Illinois from 1947 to 1953.

 Federal judicial service

 Hoffman was nominated by President Dwight D. Eisenhower on April 27, 1953, to the United States District Court for the Northern District of Illinois, to a new seat created by 64 Stat.
 443. He was confirmed by the United States Senate on May 13, 1953, and received commission the next day.
 He assumed senior status on February 3, 1972.
 He served until his death on July 1, 1983, in Chicago.

 Notable cases

 Over the course of his career as a judge, Hoffman presided over numerous important cases, including a tax evasion case against Tony Accardo, an obscenity case against Lenny Bruce, a deportation suit against alleged Nazi war criminal Frank Walus, and several desegregation suits.
 Both the obscenity conviction and the conviction of Frank Walus were overturned, with the courts citing Hoffman’s overzealous nature as the reason in both cases.

+His reading of federal statute was notably overturned in the Supreme Court decision Hoffman v.
+Blaski, 363 U.S. 335 (1960), which limited the scope of federal transfer of venue under 28 U.S.C. §1404(a).